 Here you can find answers to frequently asked questions - find out what to do when you arrive, what to bring, where to park and more....

-- New to the studio?
-Get 21 days of unlimited yoga for £30 with our Newbie Pass.
+If you're new to Bristol City Yoga you can get 21 days of unlimited yoga for £30 with our Newbie Pass.

 This concession membership will automatically give you access to a 20% concessionary discount on drop in classes and class passes, it will also allow you to purchase our concession rate memberships which also have a 20% discount.